linuxthor/procsplice/README.md

 # procsplice
 ![](./procsplice-logo.png)

-Tool for working with memory of a running Linux process
+Tool for working with the memory of a running Linux process

 ## Note